 The Humanities Division of the University of Oxford is committed to increasing the portfolio of opportunities available to researchers and performers to attract the best, irrespective of background.
 The underrepresentation of UK-BAME (Black and Minority Ethnic) students suggests that more can be done to increase opportunities for students from these backgrounds to pursue opportunities in the Humanities.

-This Visiting Fellowship, made available by the Humanities Division in association with St Edmund College, will offer financial support to talented writers from a BAME background.
+This Visiting Fellowship, made available by the Humanities Division in association with St Edmund Hall, will offer financial support to talented writers from a BAME background.
 Funding for this is partly through the Andrew W. Mellon Foundation, through the ‘Humanities & Identities’ grant, specifically to support research and activity related to areas of diversity.

 The Writer in Residence will undertake a self-defined artist project and will engage with the creative community of the College and wider University.
 The Writer in Residence will not deliver teaching but will be encouraged to connect with the college and TORCH to plan and deliver events, workshops, or colloquia for students, researchers, staff, and occasionally public audiences.
 The writer will be supported to consider ways in which to engage the creative community of the wider city of Oxford.

 The residency will take place for one term in Hilary 2020.
 St Edmund Hall will provide accommodation (a single-occupancy en-suite flat within the college), all meals, and Senior Common Room membership for the duration of the residency.
 TORCH will provide a bursary of £2,500 to cover the writer’s travel costs and expenses during the residency and will sponsor their University card for the period of one academic year.